Student Information and Code of Practice

 All learners assessed as competent in accordance with the requirements of the Training Package will be issued with a qualification or statement of attainment (as appropriate) that meets the Australian Qualifications Framework (AQF) requirements.

-- The purpose of the Referral Voucher system is to reward individuals who actively promote and recommend Tactical to the community, resulting into enrolments into a Certificate II in Security Operations qualification by a new client;
+- The Reward System is intended as a gift of gratitude to our graduates who actively promote and recommend Tactical to the community, resulting in enrolments into a Certificate II in Security Operations qualification by a new client.

-To be eligible to receive the benefits of the Referral Voucher system participants must agree to the terms and conditions of participation:
+New clients must agree to the terms and conditions of enrolment and participation:

-- The new client must present the voucher at the time of enrolment into a Certificate II in Security Operations qualification for the reward offers to be issued to both the new client and the person referring them;
+- The new client must mention the name of the person who has referred them at the time of enrolment into a Certificate II in Security Operations qualification.

-- The new client must enrol and pay for a Certificate II in Security Operations qualification for the referee to receive $50 enrolment discount;
+- The new client must enrol and pay for a Certificate II in Security Operations qualification to receive $50 discount.

-- This offer is limited to one $50 referral voucher per new client;
+- This offer is limited to one $50 discount per new client.

-- The $50 enrolment discount is not exchangeable for cash, no cash change will be provided for any unused amounts and this voucher is not redeemable for licensing fees or purchase of other services or equipment;
+- The $50 discount is not exchangeable for cash, no cash change will be provided for any unused amounts and this voucher is not redeemable for licensing fees or purchase of other services or equipment.

-- The Referral Voucher scheme expires 31st December 2017 unless otherwise notified.
+- The Reward System will expire 31st December 2023 unless otherwise notified.